Master of Theological Studies (MTS)

 Core Requirements (20 credit hours)

-- Introduction to the Hebrew Bible (TO 704)
+- TN 721 Introduction to the New Testament

-- Introduction to the New Testament (TN 721)
+- TO 704 Introduction to the Hebrew Bible

-- Contextual education (1 semester, and may be substituted by taking both semesters of Practices of Faith, TF703/TF704)
+- Contextual education (1 semester, and may be substituted by taking an approved travel seminar)

-All five MTS core requirements must be taken at Boston University School of Theology.
+All five MTS core requirements must be taken at the Boston University School of Theology.

-Students who do not earn a passing grade in the first semester of Reading the World may continue on to their second semester of coursework; however, students will be expected to retake the semester that they did not pass.
+Students who do not earn a passing grade in TF 701 Introduction to Christian Traditions may continue on to their second semester of coursework; however, students will be expected to retake the semester that they did not pass.
 All core requirements must be passed for graduation.

 Cluster Electives (12 credit hours)